The Highly Sensitive Person, Cannabis and Psychedelics

 While psychedelic therapy has shown promise in treating PTSD, depression, and anxiety, it is not without risks—especially for those with heightened sensitivity.
 HSPs are naturally attuned to shifts in energy and perception, making it essential to approach these experiences with awareness and preparation.

-I offer therapy for highly sensitive people in Oakland, CA, and virtually throughout California.
-Contact me today.
+I offer psychotherapy for highly sensitive people and empaths in Oakland, CA, and virtually throughout California.
+Contact me today to explore working with me.